Sorry, you need to enable JavaScript to visit this website.

 Youthpass, the European Commission’s instrument for validation of non-formal learning within the European Youth in Action Programme, is used by the Swedish Agency for Youth and Civil Society as an integrated part of the Erasmus+ Youth and European Solidarity Corps programmes in Sweden.
 Every organisation receiving support from the agency gets information about the Youthpass and its purpose.

-The Swedish Centre for International Youth Exchange (does not exist anymore) has developed a method for recognition of informal learning.
+The Swedish Centre for International Youth Exchange (the centre was closed in 2011) has developed a method for recognition of informal learning.
 The method developed is entitled ELD (Experience, Learning, Description) and recognizes learning acquired by young people through international experience.
 ELD is a dialogue and documentation process for identifying valuable skills, talents and character traits shown through real experiences.
 The process results in a ‘Letter of Skills’ – a summary of specific experiences accompanied by key words that describe areas of competence.

 There are no possibilities at the moment in Sweden to gain European Credit Transfer and accumulation System (ECTS) or European Credit system for Vocational Education and Training (ECVET) for young people who have carried out voluntary work.
 Neither are there any quality assurance mechanisms in place to monitor the system of skills recognition.